ldsun/CarND-Traffic-Sign-Classifier-Project/my_writeup.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
-I plotted all the classes in the training set, and I also plot a bar chart to display the distribution.
+I plotted all the classes in the training set, and I also plotted a bar chart to display the distribution.

 ![survey samples][survey_samples]